nx-go/nx-go-playground/README.md

 > You can also use any of the plugins above to generate libraries as well.

-Libraries are sharable across libraries and applications.
+Libraries are shareable across libraries and applications.
 They can be imported from `@nx-go-playground/mylib`.

 ## Development server